jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/10-javascript.md

 let debt = 0;
 if (debt) {
   console.log("Try to save more money this month");
-  // 0, false, empty strings, null, undefined, and NaN all falsey
+  // 0, false, empty strings, null, undefined, and NaN are all falsey
   // this code will run even if your debt is 0
 }
 ```